 In some cases, companies directly select participants.
 In other cases, we recommend you.
 It’s best to indicate any and/or all companies for which you would be interested in interning.
 If you have not previously completed an internship or had relevant experience, you will most likely be placed on a team with a mentoring/training focus.
 If you have advanced skill sets, you will have broader opportunity.

 Real Estate Development Projects (Bus M 496R—Real Estate Development)

 Real estate development projects are formulated through cooperation between Thomas Peterson (a faculty member who has decades of experience as a real estate development executive) and real estate development organizations.
 These projects align the BYU students who are passionate about real estate development careers with developers looking for in-depth analysis with creatively-formulated alternative options.

 Social Entrepreneurship Projects (Bus M 491R, Section 1—Social Innovation Projects)

-Social Entrepreneurship projects are most commonly sponsored by organizations which are partners with the Ballard Center’s flagship Peery Social Entrepreneurship Program at the BYU Marriott School of Management.
+Social entrepreneurship projects are most commonly sponsored by organizations which are partners with the Ballard Center’s flagship Peery Social Entrepreneurship program at BYU Marriott.
 Each year, more than 125 students participate in on-campus social entrepreneurship internships at BYU.
 The students collaborate with well-known and widely recognized social entrepreneurs and their organizations to complete innovative projects.
 Past partners include Acumen Fund, Vittana, VisionSpring, and Ashoka.
-To learn more and apply for projects, visit Social Innovation Projects
+To learn more and apply for projects, visit Social Innovation Projects.